intel/SGXDataCenterAttestationPrimitives/QuoteGeneration/pccs/README.md

   7. PCKCertSelection Library
-     You need to compile the PCKCertSelection library in ../../tools/PCKCertSelection, then put the binary files (PCKCertSelectionLib.dll and libcrypto-1_1-x64.dll from openSSL) in a folder that is in OS's search path, for example, %SYSTEMROOT%\system32.
+     You need to compile the PCKCertSelection library in ../../tools/PCKCertSelection, then put the binary files (PCKCertSelectionLib.dll) in a folder that is in OS's search path, for example, %SYSTEMROOT%\system32.

-  **NOTE** : If self-signed insecure key and certificate are used, you need to set USE_SECURE_CERT=FALSE when configuring the default QPL library (see ../qpl/README.md)
+  _**NOTE** : If a self-signed insecure key and certificate are used, you need to set USE_SECURE_CERT=FALSE when configuring the default QPL library (see ../qpl/README.md)_

 ## <h3 id="Configuration">Configuration file (config/default.json) </h3>